Sights and Activities at the Kuusisto Bishop's Castle Ruins

-The campfire site and dry toilet are located by the ruins close to the shore.
+The campfire site and flush toilet are located by the ruins close to the shore.
 The firewood shed is adjacent to the toilet building.
 The toilet is closed during the winter season.
 The toilet opens again in the spring.

 The marked nature trail of the Kappelimäki Nature Reserve (3.2 km) is by the castle ruin.
 The nature trail (www.visitkaarina.fi) begins at the Kuusisto Manor parking area.

 Kuusisto Art Manor summer café (about 700 m before the castle ruin) hosts an art exhibition.
 Read more: Kuusisto Art Manor (www.kuusistontaidekartano.com).